Java Clean Architecture Masterclass

 Why Stove?

-The JVM ecosystem has excellent frameworks for building applications, but e2e testing remains fragmented.
-Testcontainers handles infrastructure, but you still write boilerplate for configuration, app startup, and assertions.
-Differently for each framework.
+The JVM ecosystem has mature frameworks for building applications, but end-to-end test setup is still fragmented.
+Testcontainers can start infrastructure, but most teams still write their own lifecycle code for container startup, runtime configuration, application boot, cleanup, and assertions.
+That boilerplate usually looks different for every framework.

 What Stove does: